 - Pursue a video if the process creates anxiety or makes you excessively uncomfortable.
 You don’t want to present a robotic or forced image.

 - Use vague generalities.
-Admission administrators want specifics which illustrate your talents and desire to attend their particular school.
+Admission administrators want specifics that illustrate your talents and desire to attend their particular school.

 - Read directly from off-camera cue cards or a script.
-Monotony isn’t impressive.
+The monotony isn’t impressive.

 - Wear improper or unprofessional clothes.